Medaz-Sploit/sphinix/docs/content/pages/About.md

 Authors: MedSecure
 Summary: About the author of Sphinix aka Medsecure

-Hidden in the crowd, invisible man, a passenger to this strange world, observer, quiet, two eyes, two ears, one mouth, speak only when absolately neccessary, actions speak louder.
+Hidden in the crowd, invisible man, source of life, a passenger to this strange world, observer, quiet, two eyes, two ears, one mouth, speak only when absolately neccessary, actions speak louder.
                                                                         -- Medsecure --

 ```PS